Super easy Slow Cooker Broccoli Beef! The sweet/savory/garlicky sauce is AMAZING, not to mention so much better tasting and healthier than takeout.

 - 1 tablespoon minced garlic

-- ¼ teaspoon red chili flakes (optional)
+- ¼ teaspoon red chili flakes - (optional)

 - 4 cups broccoli florets

-- 2 tablespoons cornstarch + 4 tablespoons cold water
+- 4 tablespoons cold water

 - Grease the inside of a slow cooker.
 Add steak, beef broth, soy sauce, brown sugar, sesame oil, garlic, and chili flakes.
 Cover and cook on high for 2-3 hours or low 4-5 hours.

-- minutes before serving, uncover the slow cooker.
-In a small bowl whisk corn starch and water until dissolved.
+- Minutes before serving, uncover the slow cooker.
+In a small bowl, whisk corn starch and water until dissolved.
 Add to slow cooker and stir.
 Cover and allow to cook another 20-25 minutes.

-- Just before serving, place broccoli in a large tupperware, fill with ½ inch of water, and place the lid on in an off-set manner so that the container can vent.
+- Just before serving, place broccoli in a large tupperware, fill with 1/2 inch of water, and place the lid on in an off-set manner so that the container can vent.
 Microwave on high for 3 minutes.
 Drain, stir broccoli into slow cooker, and serve.